Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 You can find many music videos.
 For instance, BTS and various Kpop for learning Korean.
 Plus, movie trailers, advertisements, news, and videos cover cultural aspects.

-You’ll be able to make personalized flashcards and take quizzes after viewing each video.
+You can make personalized flashcards and take quizzes after viewing each video.
 Again, a focus is placed on context-based vocabulary learning and experiential learning.

 Is FluentU worth the hype?
 Even though it has an extensive video library, it isn’t compelling.
 You can get the same from other sites like Lingopie, Yabla, YouTube, and other online video streaming channels.